homework

 Now you have gotten down the basic animation techniques, it is time to create a more complex animation.
 An animation that has a theme, a story to tell, and does so nicely.

-• Your .dir file has size no greater than 350 KB.
+• Your .dir file has size no greater than 5 MB.
 You will want it to be small so that you can post it on your web site.
+Do not use external cast members (linked images).

-• You animation should present a dynamic view, that is, it should have panning, zooming or background movement.
+• You animation should present a dynamic view, that is, it should have panning, zooming and background movement.

 Ah, yes.
 And you should have fun!